 Islam devotes a great deal attention to how women should be treated.
 This doctrine is made simple to understand.

 Islam has a detailed doctrine of the Jew and Christian.
 This books gives you all of the mental and emotional landscape that lies behind what a Muslim says.

-An introduction to the Koran, Sira, and Hadith in a MP3 format.
+An introduction to the Koran, Sira, and Hadith in Print and MP3 formats.